datarockets/ruby-style/doc/STYLE_GUIDE.md

 ```

 * <a name="style-cached-instance-variable-name"></a>
-  Use leading underscores in cached instance variable name
+  Use leading underscores in cached instance variable name.
   <sup>[[link](#style-cached-instance-variable-name)]</sup>

 ```ruby